 1. MORTAGE HOLIDAY: In other news, with the OCR dropping to (and staying at) 0.25%, your bank should be passing on rate cuts for any floating loans, and it is worth looking at existing loans to see if you should break and re-fix or extend the term.
 Break fees are tax-deductible.
 Ask the bank or your mortgage advisor to do the calculations for you, or use this tool here.
 You might also want to look at a mortgage holiday, but just be aware that this will increase the loan,^ but it will buy you some time, so in the big picture, may be worth it.
 We suggest you only do this if you really need to.

 Please see this detailed page with info about mortgage holidays, including links for all the major banks to apply for one.
 See also our blog post with 4 options for your mortgage to improve cash-flow right now

-3. PAYMENTS: Of course, cash-flow is king, and in this environment, we suggest asking your suppliers if you can start paying in smaller regular installments, rather than bigger sums.
-This will help reduce the impact during the 4-week lockdown.
+4. PAYMENTS: Of course, cash-flow is king, and in this environment, we suggest asking your suppliers if you can start paying in smaller regular installments, rather than bigger sums.
+This will help reduce the impact of having less cash coming in.
 EpsomTax.com group offer interest-free time payment plans to all customers as a matter of course; please contact us to arrange this now.

 Accounting for your rental residential investment property; specialised property tax advice.
 Buy me a coffee!